zach89129/Blackjack-Project-1/README.md

 <br>
 Adding more decks is actually easy and just a swap of some words in the API fetch, decided against adding for now.
 <br>
-the Wallet and tracking bets functions are still not as smooth as i'd like.
+The wallet and tracking bets functions are still not as smooth as i'd like.